Coverage Error Optimal Confidence Intervals for Local Polynomial Regression

-Before introducing the point and interval estimators considered in this paper, it is important for formalize the class of plausible data-generating processes.
+We define the class $\F_\S$ of distributions for the pair $(Y,X)$ and make precise the local polynomial point estimator $\that$ and scale estimator $\vhat$ of the $t$ statistic \eqref{eqn:t stat}.
+The class $\F_\S$ is determined through the following assumption.
+(Recall that derivatives at the boundary of the support of $X$ correspond to one-sided derivatives from the interior of the support.)

-\begin{assumption} Let $\F_\S$ be the set of distributions $\f$ for the pair $(Y,X)$ which obey model \eqref{eqn:model} and the following.
-There exist constants $\S \geq \v$, $\s \in(0,1]$, $0<c<C<\infty$, and a neighborhood of $\x=0$, none of which depend on $\f$, such that for all $x, x'$ in the neighborhood: \begin{enumerate}
+\begin{assumption} Let $\F_\S$ be the set of distributions $\f$ for the pair $(Y,X)$ which obey model \eqref{eqn:model} and for which there exist constants $\S \geq \v$, $\s \in(0,1]$, $0<c<C<\infty$, and a neighborhood of $\x$ on the support of $X$, none of which depend on $\f$, such that for all $x, x'$ in the neighborhood the following hold. \begin{enumerate}